tamara1031/papertrends-frontend/README.md

 ### Data Flow

 1. **Static Generation**: Pages are pre-rendered at build time
-2. **Dynamic Routes**: Category and subcategory pages are generated using `getStaticPaths()`
-3. **Component Hydration**: Interactive components are hydrated on the client side
+2. **Component Hydration**: Interactive components are hydrated on the client side
-4. **Theme Management**: Theme state is managed in React components with localStorage persistence
+3. **Theme Management**: Theme state is managed in React components with localStorage persistence

 ## Key Features